The following information is provided for reference purposes only and should be used at your own risk!

 Installation of vanos exhaust seals

-Remove vanos exhaust cylinder cover.
+Remove Vanos exhaust cylinder cover.

 Remove cover 3 mounting bolts (5mm hex bit socket 3/8″ / 3/8″ ratchet).